Arthur M. Sackler: Marketing

 With Sackler's help, the pharmaceutical giant Pfizer, previously a chemical manufacturer, began its business in prescription drugs.
 In 1950, Pfizer had 8 salesmen and expanded that force to 2000 in 1957.
 Between 1950 and 1956, with Sackler's guidance, Pfizer competed in the new antibiotic marketplace with Terramycin.

 Through direct marketing to physicians during the 1960s, he popularized dozens of medicines including Betadine, Senaflax, Librium, and Valium.
 He became a publisher and started a weekly medical newspaper in 1960, the Medical Tribune, which eventually reached six hundred thousand physicians (by some reports his audience was a million physicians in 20 countries).
 Sackler's marketing of Valium in journals like Medical Tribune helped to make it the first drug to generate $100 million in sales, and by 1971, Librium and Valium earned 2 billion for his client, Hoffmann-La Roche.
 As a result of his success, many other drug companies began marketing their drugs in a similar fashion.

-Professor Evan Gerstmann wrote in Forbes, "Of course, fraudulent marketing is very wrong indeed.
-But it is an absurd inversion of logic to say that because Arthur Sackler pioneered direct marketing to physicians, he is responsible for the fraudulent misuse of that technique."

 Later career

 Sackler is credited with helping to racially integrate New York City's first blood banks.

-He was editor of the Journal of Clinical and Experimental Psychobiology from 1950-1962.
+He was editor of the Journal of Clinical and Experimental Psychobiology from 1950 to 1962.

 Sackler had somewhat unusual overlapping businesses and developed silent partnerships with the L. W. Frolich ad agency and MD Publications owned by his friends.

 In 1958, Sackler established the Laboratories for Therapeutic Research.
 He was director of the facility until 1983.
 Sackler also served as chairman of the board of Medical Press, Inc. and president of Physicians News Service, Inc., as well as the Medical Radio and TV Institute, Inc. He served on the board of trustees of New York Medical College where he also held a position as a research professor of psychiatry.

 In 1981, Sackler served as vice-chairman of the first international conference on nutrition held in Tianjin, China.
 He joined the board of directors of Scientific American in 1985.
 In 1985, Linus Pauling dedicated his book How to Live Longer and Feel Better to him.
 In 1997, Arthur was posthumously inducted into the Medical Advertising Hall of Fame.